wp-plugins/email-verification-for-woocommerce/readme.txt

 == Changelog ==

+**Version 3.1.1**
+- Fixed a bug that caused that a verification failed and the user was not created.

 **Version 3.1.0**

 - Changed the methode dat transports userdata from and to the database-table, now it uses the get_userdata.